-We have seen the difference that technology makes for our students.
-The SmartBoards and appropriate Internet sites provide multisensory experiences in every subject area.
-Students’ written expression improves with the use of word processing and organizational software as well as access to spell check and other tools.
-We use a variety of programs to provide guided practice as well as to enhance creativity and higher-level thinking.
+Purposefully integrating technology into instruction enhances the curriculum and aids in developing necessary skills.
+Students’ written expression improves with the use of word processing and organizational software as well as access to other assistive technology tools.
+We use a multitude of programs to guide to students to publish writing, create multi-media presentations, and save work to the cloud.

 We understand the role technology plays in the lives of students with learning disabilities.
 Technology is crucial to their success--as a learning tool, not just as an accommodation.
 We use technology to support learning at all levels of the curriculum.

 Wonder Workshop Robotics